Last updated on September 17, 2024 by Krysti

 Undoubtedly, one of the most popular things to do in Yanagawa is to go on a canal cruise.

-The city is filled with a plethora of canals that span hundreds of kilometers and date back thousands of years.
+The city is filled with a plethora of canals that span hundreds of kilometers and date back hundreds of years.

 Originally used for irrigation and transportation, these canals are now the star attraction of the city.